-Stream Azure AD Identity Protection events to Azure Sentinel/ Log Analytics
+Stream Azure AD Identity Protection events to Microsoft Sentinel/ Log Analytics

-Microsoft recently added a new function that gives the option for stream events from Azure AD Identity Protection into Azure Sentinel.
-In this blog the instruction for export user risk events from Azure AD Identity protection into Azure Sentinel.
+Microsoft recently added a new function that gives the option for stream events from Azure AD Identity Protection into Microsoft Sentinel.
+In this blog the instruction for export user risk events from Azure AD Identity protection into Microsoft Sentinel.

 Identity Protection – Risk data